ChemicalDruid/Stream2GetElected/README.md

 ## dc.js Charts

 ### Total Number of Donations
+Simple number display

 ### Total Donations in USD
+Simple number display

-### Number of Donations
+### Number of Donations over time
+Vertical bar chart

 ### Poverty Level
+Horizontal bar chart

 ### Resources Type
+Horizontal bar chart

 ### Area
+Pie chart

 ### Funding Status
+Donut chart

 ### Primary Focus Subject
+Pie chart

 ### Grade Range
+Donut chart

+## Testing

+Manually tested for responsiveness and compatibility against various configurations.

 ## Hosting
-The application is deployed on the [Heroku](https://.heroku.com) PAAS (platform as a service) using a free dyno and a MongoDB 'add-on'.
-Config vars are utilised in the Flask framework to automatically switch the application between local development and production modes.
+The application is deployed on the [Heroku](https://.heroku.com) PAAS (platform as a service) platform using a free dyno and a MongoDB add-on.
+Config variables are utilised in the Flask framework to automatically switch the application between local development and production modes.